 A bid of $1.8 billion suits Jos A Bank just fine

 Jos.
-A. Bank made the first move in October when it offered to buy its larger rival for $2.3 billion.
-Men's Wearhouse shot down that offer, and turned the tables, offering to buy its rival for $1.54 billion.
-But after Jos.
-A. Bank turned down that bid, Men's Wearhouse increased its offer to $1.6 billion, and then again to $1.78 billion.
+A. Bank got the ball rolling in October when it offered to buy its larger rival for $2.3 billion.
+Men’s Wearhouse scoffed at that offer, and turned the tables, offering to buy its rival for $1.54 billion.

-By early March, Men's Wearhouse had an offer of $63.50 a share on the table but said it may raise the bid to $65 a share if some conditions were met.
-Then, a few days later, the companies announced they were exchanging certain confidential information with each other.
+By early March, Men’s Wearhouse had an offer of $63.50 per share on the table but said it may raise the bid to $65 per share if some conditions were met.

 The transaction is expected to close by the third quarter.